Hera User Guide

 MVAPICH2 with the PGI compiler.

 At least one of the MPI modules must be loaded before compiling and running MPI applications.
-These modules must be loaded before compiliing applications as well in your batch jobs before executing a parallel job.
+These modules must be loaded before compiling applications as well in your batch jobs before executing a parallel job.

 Working with Intel Compilers and IntelMPI